 - Etonogestrel/ethinyl estradiol ring may increase the risk of stroke, heart attack, blood clots, high blood pressure, or similar problems.
 The risk may be greater if you smoke.

 - Some women have rarely placed etonogestrel/ethinyl estradiol ring into the bladder by mistake.
 Contact your doctor right away if you develop persistent bladder problems (eg, difficult or painful urination) and you can not locate the ring in your vagina.

 - If you wear contact lenses and you develop problems with them or with your vision, contact your doctor.

 - Use of etonogestrel/ethinyl estradiol ring will not prevent the spread of sexually transmitted diseases (STDs).

-- Lab tests, including physical exams and blood pressure, may be performed while you use etonogestrel/ethinyl estradiol ring.
-You should have breast and pelvic exams, and a Pap test at least once a year.
-You should also have periodic mammograms as determined by your doctor.
+- Lab tests, including mammograms, Pap smear, and blood pressure, may be performed while you use etonogestrel/ethinyl estradiol ring.
+These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Do not use etonogestrel/ethinyl estradiol ring if you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
 Continue to use another method of birth control (such as condoms).
 Etonogestrel/ethinyl estradiol ring is found in breast milk.
 Do not breast-feed while taking etonogestrel/ethinyl estradiol ring.
 Do not take etonogestrel/ethinyl estradiol ring soon after delivery of a baby even if you are not breast-feeding.
 You should wait 4 weeks after delivery if you are not breast-feeding or 4 weeks after a second trimester abortion.